Roger Linn

-Roger Curtis Linn is an American designer of electronic musical instruments and equipment.
+Roger Curtis Linn is an American designer of electronic musical instruments and the co-founder of Linn Electronics.
 He is the designer of the LM-1 (the first drum machine to use samples), and its successor, the LinnDrum, which were both used extensively in 1980s pop music.
-Later in the decade, he designed the MPC sampler, which had a major influence on the development of hip hop.
-Linn is a member of the Dead Presidents Society, a group of innovators in the field of electronic music.
+Later in the decade, he created the MPC sampler which had a major impact on the development of hip-hop.